shravanighule/inheritance/README.md

     a1.discipline();
     cout<<a1.university+" "+a1.dept;
 }
-Multiple Inheritance: A derived class inherits from more than one base class.
+2.Multiple Inheritance: A derived class inherits from more than one base class.
 #include<iostream>
 #include<string>
 using namespace std;